Chase Featured Image

 A chimney chase is the framed structure that surrounds a flue, most common on prefab or factory built fireplaces.
 The chase cover sits on top of that structure and acts like a roof.
 It blocks rain, snow, and debris from entering the chase.
 When the cover rusts, cracks, or pulls away, water flows directly into the framing below.
 This leads to rot, mold, and interior damage that spreads quietly.

-We install chase covers for homeowners and property managers throughout the Front Range.
-We measure the chase opening, fit the cover properly, and secure it so water sheds away from the structure.
 Many homes have covers made from thin metal that corrodes quickly in Colorado weather.
 Others were installed incorrectly and allow water to pool.
 Replacing or installing a proper chase cover prevents these issues and protects the chimney system for years.

 Why Chase Cover Installation Matters